jekyll/jekyll/docs/_docs/windows.md

 sudo apt-get update -y && sudo apt-get upgrade -y
 ```

 Now we can install Ruby.
-To do this we will use a repository from [BrightBox](https://www.brightbox.com/docs/ruby/ubuntu/), which hosts optimized versions of Ruby for Ubuntu.
+To do this, we will use a repository from [BrightBox](https://www.brightbox.com/docs/ruby/ubuntu/) which hosts optimized versions of Ruby for Ubuntu.

 ```sh
 sudo apt-add-repository ppa:brightbox/ruby-ng